Cllr. Michael Pearce

 Independent Councillor on Hoo & Chattenden Parish Council

-He has co-owned Village Voices Publishing (the Village Voices Community Magazine and the Strood & Hoo Peninsula Times) since its creation in 2012 and writes a regular column called ‘The Great Outdoors’ (celebrating public spaces and gardens).
-He has also worked as a part-time IT engineer.
+Michael co-founded Village Voices Publishing (the Village Voices Community Magazine and the Strood & Hoo Peninsula Times) in 2012 and has worked as a full-time IT engineer since 2010.
+Michael left Village Voices Publishing in 2023 to concentrate on his Unitary Authority (Medway Council) Councillor duties.

-Having studied horticulture at Hadlow College, Michael is a keen gardener and volunteers, whenever possible, at The World Garden at Lullingstone Castle, and locally.
+Having studied horticulture at Hadlow College, Michael is a keen gardener and allotment holder, volunteering whenever possible in the village.

 Michael has served as an Independent Parish Councillor on Hoo Parish Council since 2013 and is an outspoken advocate for the local community.
 He has an active interest in the history and wildlife of the Hoo Peninsula and wider Kent.
 He enjoys getting out and about to visit sites managed by English Heritage and the National Trust, as well as many local and national nature reserves.